15 AI Tools Every Teacher Needs in 2026 [Save 10+ Hours/Week]

 8. Duolingo

-Duolingo is a highly popular language-learning app that uses AI to personalize lessons, adapt to a user's progress, and gamify the learning process.
+Duolingo is a widely used language-learning app that leverages AI to tailor lessons, track user progress, and make learning interactive through gamified experiences.

 How Teachers Can Use It: